mentatbear/community_corps/constitution/judicial.md

 A Judge is elected by the people according the laws of their State.
 Judges can be removed by a 2/3 majority vote of their peer judges or the people.

-A Judge is elected for a 7 year term, up to 3 terms.
+A Judge is elected for a 7 year term, up to 3 terms based on the laws of the State.